Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Solving the radiated energy integrals

 \section{Solving the radiated energy integrals}

 In this appendix, we solve the required integrals to obtain the radiated energy of Eq.~(\ref{TREUH}).
 Let us first calculate $d\mathcal{E}_1^1/d\omega$ being the radiated energy of the free term because it is the easiest one to integrate.
 This will serve to illustrate the procedure based on Refs.~\cite{OJF-LFU-ORT,Panofsky}, which will be applied repeatedly in this appendix.
-Integrating the expression (\ref{ADUH 1}) with respect to the corresponding solid angle we obtain

-The delta-like behavior of the integrand in the limit $\zeta \gg \omega/v $ shows that the radiation is sharply localized in a main lobe around the VC angle $\theta_1^{C}$ given by Eq.~(\ref{Cherenkov reflex}), producing a half cone in the forward direction as Figs.~\ref{Electric Field Patterns 1} and \ref{Electric Field Patterns 2} show.
+Integrating the expression (\ref{ADUH 1}) with respect to the corresponding solid angle we obtain The delta-like behavior of the integrand in the limit $\zeta \gg \omega/v $ shows that the radiation is sharply localized in a main lobe around the VC angle $\theta_1^{C}$ given by Eq.~(\ref{Cherenkov reflex}), producing a half-cone in the forward direction as Figs.~\ref{Electric Field Patterns 1} and \ref{Electric Field Patterns 2} show.
 Consequently, after employing the change of variable $u=\omega\zeta(1-vn_1\cos\theta)/v$, we are allowed to extend the integration limits of the integral to $\pm \infty$ as long as we include the maximum of the lobe situated at $u=0$.
 In this way, it results that

 where we introduced the total length $L=2\zeta$ traveled by the particle.